Grading Policy

 Satisfactory

-This grade is denotes a satisfactory level of performance and participation.
+This grade denotes a satisfactory level of achievement of learning outcomes.
 It is used when a subject is assessed on a pass or fail basis.

 Fail